9 Proven Ways Exercise Can Help Manage MS

 “Underpinning all improvements in multiple sclerosis is exercise’s effects on the neurological system,” Segal says.
 In fact, in a 2018 study published in the Multiple Sclerosis Journal, researchers found that when men and women with MS performed twice-weekly resistance-training workouts for 24 weeks, MRI scans showed that overall brain damage from MS had not progressed.
 Meanwhile, certain parts of the brain had thickened.
 This suggests that the resistance-training program helped preserve brain tissue, and in some cases, may have even promoted brain regeneration.

-Earlier findings suggest this possiblity, too: A study in the journal Brain Research also showed that in patients with MS, higher levels of aerobic fitness are linked to healthier brain matter.
+Earlier findings suggest this possibility, too: A study in the journal Brain Research also showed that in patients with MS, higher levels of aerobic fitness are linked to healthier brain matter.

 You’ll Build Muscle Strength and Function